Ryin0424/Ryin0424/README.md

 # Hello! <img src="https://i.imgur.com/N573qVR.gif" width="50px">

 Hi, I am R-Yin(阿陰)!
-I am a front-end developer,and I try to learn more about web technologies and skills every day.
+I am a front-end developer in Taiwan,and I have over 5 years software development experience.

+The main skill I currently used is Vue.js with TypeScript.

-I believe coding is one of the simple ways to make the world better.I will try my best if I can do it.
+I believe coding is one of the simplest ways to make the world better, and I will keep working.
+Let's encourage each other!

 📧 Email: a30729522@gmail.com

-## 📙 That I know and used
+## 📙 Skills that I know and used

 ### Front-end
->  - Vue, vue-router
+> - Vue, vue-router, Vuex(Pinia)
->  - Vue with Laravel Blade php
 > - Vue3 Composition API
+> - TypeScript
+> - PWA
 > - axios, fetch API, async await
 > - JavaScript ES6+
->  - Webpack
+> - WebAuth
->  - jQuery
+> - Webpack, Vite
 > - CSS, SCSS, SASS
->  - AdminLte, Bootstrap4
+> - Element-UI, Vant, AdminLte, Bootstrap4
 > - Git

-### Back-end
+### Others
 > - Node.js
 > - Firebase (web8, web9)
 > - Heroku